laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-03-ieee/index.md

----
-abstract: To understand possible strategies of temporal spike coding in the central nervous system, we study functional neuromimetic models of visual processing for static images.
+---abstract: To understand possible strategies of temporal spike coding in the central nervous system, we study functional neuromimetic models of visual processing for static images.
 We will first present the retinal model which was introduced by Van Rullen and Thorpe [1] and which represents the multiscale contrast values of the